subdavis/Tusk/README.md

 ## Looking for CKPX?

 You found it!
-CKPX has been rebranded as Tusk to mark it's Firefox release, since the C stood for 'Chrome'.
+CKPX has been rebranded as Tusk to mark its Firefox release.
+The C in CKPX stood for 'Chrome'.